 The body lift procedure is

-usually done on the patient who has lost a large
+usually done on the patient who has recently lost a large

 amount of weight, often following a weight-loss

 procedure, but may be appropriate for anyone who

 surgical procedure is an extension of an abdominoplasty,

 in that the incision is continued around the posterior